chatnhook/chatnhook/README.rst

 :hooks_path: Configures a path to import the hooks.
 If not set, it'll import the hooks from the default location (/.../python-github-webhooks/hooks)
 :telegram_token: Your bot's token.
 You can request a telegram API token from @BotFather
+:telegram_channel: The channel where to send the messages to
 :server_url: The url of the server.
 This is used for generating preview links
 :notify_branches: Pushes to those branches are send to telegram